JuanSeBestia/react-native-wifi-reborn/README.md

 ### iOS

+Your Info.plist will need to include your NSLocalNetworkUsageDescription to join other networks.

 Beforehand in XCode, you need use enable `Access WIFI Information` to access Wi-Fi information in project settings - '+ Capability'

 ![image](https://github.com/user-attachments/assets/4014a442-a7bc-42a6-ba52-f7d241e3e45c)